I’d like to formally introduce you to the gloriousness that is whipped cream.

 Mostly though, I’ve had a lot of change over the past few months and getting into a new rhythm is hard.
 Have you tried not doing anything before?
 It’s sort of the best.
 But like I said, I’m hitting the restart button and getting back to the flour-slinging, butter-creaming life that I know and love so much.

-We’ll start with homemade whipped cream, one of the most simple and delicious creations in the world of sugar.
+Today, I’m going back to basics and bringing you a must have recipe for the pastry nerd in all of us: homemade whipped cream.
+It’s one of the most simple and delicious creations in the world of sugar.

 I think I’ve said this before, but for the sake of a fresh start, I’ll say it again.
 I use to hate whipped cream.
 It was cloyingly sweet and left a greasy aftertaste in my mouth.
-Until then, I’d only ever had whipped cream out of a can.
+At that point, I’d only ever had whipped cream out of a can.
 It wasn’t until pastry school when we made fresh whipped—just heavy cream and white sugar—that I fell in love.

 Whipped cream has to be the most basic recipe in the world of pastry, but if it’s done wrong it can turn into a greasy, over whipped mess.
 Follow my simple steps and you’ll make fresh whipped cream like a pro in no time.